Abhiswain97/PyTorch-projects/README.md

 # PyTorch-Projects

-a repo for self-learning projects in pytorch
+A repo for self-learning projects in pytorch
 ## Contents:

 Install the requirements: `pip install -r requirements.txt`